Alex Thach: Tetris career

-Thach first became interest in playing Tetris at 11 years old after being recommended a video of the 2018 CTWC finals in which Joseph Saelee defeated Jonas Neubauer.
+Thach first became interested in playing Tetris at 11 years old after being recommended a video of the 2018 CTWC finals in which Joseph Saelee defeated Jonas Neubauer.
 Still within the same year of 2020, he became the youngest player to ever "maxout" the game, achieving a score of 999,999 points.
 On June 2, 2021, Thach further became the first player to reach level 41.
 Thach became known to the Tetris community because of these achievements, and in 2022, was able to compete in the Classic Tetris World Championship (CTWC), but was eliminated early and placed 16th.
 Beginning around April 2023, Thach also began what later became his signature victory celebration of dumping parmesan cheese on his head after winning a match.

 On March 11, 2024, Thach uploaded a photo showing a score of 9.9 million points, which surpassed the previous record of 8,952,432 points set by Andrew Artiaga (known online as "PixelAndy") on January 11 earlier in the year.
 Thach followed this game up by livestreaming a Tetris game lasting slightly over an hour, in which he broke the records for highest level and highest score reached at 235 and 16,248,080 respectively.
 This game, which was played on a modified version of the game cartridge to suppress crashes that normally occur in later levels of the game, won Thach a $2,600 prize created by the Tetris community for the first person to reach a score of 10 million points.
 Thach's 16 million high score was also recognized by Guinness World Records as a record for the modified version of Nes Tetris.